ppuivif/42_COMMON_CORE/15-IRC/Readme.md

 where "protocol" defines the protocol type.
 If "protocol" is set at 0, the system choose the default protocol for the given type.</br>

-The function return an integer which is a file descriptor.
+The function returns an integer which is a file descriptor.
 If it fails, it returns -1.

 #### Server socket options :

+###### allowing socket reusing the address :
 setsockopt() is a function used to configure options for a socket.</br>
 It could be used to allow the socket to reuse the address, especially for restarting a server quickly.</br>
-With this option, the server will be allowed to reuse the same port immediately after restarting, rather than waiting for the OS to release it.</br>
+With this option, the server will be allowed to reuse the same port immediately after restarting, rather than waiting for the OS to release it and displaying an "Address already in use" error.</br>
 Its prototype is defined as following :
 ```C++
 #include <sys/socket.h>